-CEQA defines the role of "lead agency" as the public agency that has principal responsibility for carrying out or approving a project.
-The CEQA lead agency will decide whether an EIR or negative declaration will be required and will cause the document to be prepared (Guidelines Section 15367).

-Other agencies could have special roles with respect to the Revised Project, and if so, will use this Draft SEIR as the basis for their decisions to issue any approvals and/or permits that might be required.
-Section 15381 of the State CEQA Guidelines defines a "responsible agency" as:

-...a public agency that proposes to carry out or approve a project for which a lead agency is preparing or has prepared an EIR or negative declaration.
-For the purposes of CEQA, the term "responsible agency" includes all public agencies other than the lead agency that have discretionary approval power over the project.

-Additionally, Section 15386 of the State CEQA Guidelines defines a "trustee agency" as "...a state agency having jurisdiction by law over natural resources affected by a project that are held in trust for the people of the State of California".

-Several lead, responsible, and trustee agencies could rely on this Draft SEIR in a review capacity or as a basis for issuance of a permit or other approval for the Revised Project.
+- 11 CEQA defines the role of "lead agency" as the public agency that has principal 12 responsibility for carrying out or approving a project.
+The CEQA lead agency will 13 decide whether an EIR or negative declaration will be required and will cause the 14 document to be prepared (Guidelines Section 15367). - 15 Other agencies could have special roles with respect to the Revised Project, and if so, will 16 use this Recirculated Draft SEIR as the basis for their decisions to issue any approvals and/or permits that might be required.
+Section 15381 of the State CEQA Guidelines 18 defines a "responsible agency" as: - ...a public agency that proposes to carry out or approve a project for which a lead agency is preparing or has prepared an EIR or negative declaration.
+For the purposes of CEQA, the term "responsible agency" includes all public agencies other than the lead agency that have discretionary approval power over the project. - Additionally, Section 15386 of the State CEQA Guidelines defines a "trustee agency" as "...a state agency having jurisdiction by law over natural resources affected by a project that are held in trust for the people of the State of California". - Several lead, responsible, and trustee agencies could rely on this Recirculated Draft SEIR in a review capacity or as a basis for issuance of a permit or other approval for the Revised Project.
 Specifically, LAHD as the lead agency will use this document when considering approval of the Revised Project, a new lease for the CS Container Terminal, and implementation of the mitigation measures.
 The California Department of Transportation (Caltrans), the City of Los Angeles Transportation Department (LADOT), and the Los Angeles Department of Building and Safety may use the document when considering approvals for the implementation of any transportation mitigation measures.

-1.6 Scope of Analysis and Content of the SEIR
+1.6 Scope of Analysis and Content of the 35 SEIR 36

-1.6.1 Notice of Preparation and Initial Study
+1.6.1 Notice of Preparation and Initial Study 37

-The scope of this Draft SEIR was established based on the Initial Study prepared pursuant to CEQA and comments received during the Notice of Preparation (NOP) review process.
-The NOP was posted on September 18, 2015 (Appendix A).
-A public scoping hearing was conducted on October 7, 2014, in San Pedro.
+38 The scope of this Recirculated Draft SEIR was established based on the Initial Study 39 prepared pursuant to CEQA, comments received during the Notice of Preparation (NOP) 40 review process, and comments received on the Draft SEIR.
+The NOP (Appendix A) was posted on September 18, 2015 and circulated for a 30-day public review and comment period ending on October 19, 2015.
+A public scoping hearing was conducted on October 7, 2015, in San Pedro.
 Public comments were received in person during the scoping meeting and by letter during the public review period, which was September 18 to October 19, 2015.
-Many comments referenced issues that are not part of the Revised Project and therefore not addressed in the Draft SEIR, but to the extent comments are relevant to the Revised Project, Table 1-3 summarizes the key issues and references to the sections of this Draft SEIR addressing them.
+Many comments referenced issues that are not part of the Revised Project and therefore not addressed in the Draft SEIR, but to the extent comments are relevant to the Revised Project, Table 1-3 summarizes the key issues and references to the sections of the Draft SEIR that addressed them.